jhpyle/docassemble/_docs/packages.md

 If you maintain your package in the [Packages area] of the [Playground], you can indicate the dependencies of your package by selecting them from a multi-select list.
+(If you the Python package you need is not listed, you need to install it on your system using "Package Management" on the menu.)

 If you maintain your package off-line, you will need to edit the `setup.py` file and change the line near the end that begins with